 In appropriate circumstances, the hiring department, with the approval of Human Resources, may use search firms for Executive level opportunities.
 All applicable University hiring and salary offer procedures must be observed.
 Fees incurred will be the responsibility of the hiring department.

 The University generally does not pay moving and relocation expenses of newly hired individuals.
 Exceptions may be made by departments with difficult to fill positions and with approval of Human Resources and the area Vice President or Provost.
 Reasonable relocations costs if paid by the University, are charged to the hiring department.
-For additional information, please visit Accounts Payable.

 Federal law requires all new hires to complete an Employment Eligibility Verification (form I-9) and provide documents that establish identity and employment eligibility within 72 hours of beginning work.